homermultitext/se2020/docs/techchecklist/index.md

 ---

 We'll use three categories of software.
+You can participate at any level your software allows.
+Please try the tests for each level, and complete the online registration form.

 ## 1. Consultant